auth0/docs/articles/rules/current/index.md

 ### Hello World

 ::: note
 Any non-Auth0 HTTP or HTTPS URL can be used as a namespace identifier, and any number of namespaces can be used.
-The namespace URL does not have to point to an actual resource; it’s only used as an identifier and will not be called by Auth0.
+An exception to that are `webtask.io` and `webtask.run` which are Auth0 domains and therefore cannot be used.
+The namespace URL does not have to point to an actual resource; it's only used as an identifier and will not be called by Auth0.
 For more information refer to [User profile claims and scope](/api-auth/tutorials/adoption/scope-custom-claims).
 :::

 This rule will add a `hello` claim (with the value `world`) to the `id_token` that will be afterwards sent to the application.